Resources and Documents

 2.2 Game Systems

-Players may use any system in the Nintendo Switch™ family of systems during the competition.
+Competitors may use any system in the Nintendo Switch™ family of systems during the competition.
 This includes—but is not restricted to—the Nintendo Switch™ and Nintendo Switch Lite™ systems.
-Players are responsible for bringing an AC adapter that is compatible with their system.
+Competitors are responsible for bringing an AC adapter that is compatible with their system.

-Players should ensure that game systems with which they enter Play!
+Competitors should ensure that game systems with which they enter Play!
 Pokémon tournaments are unmodified—that is, free from both custom software and firmware as well as any physical technological modification to the console itself.
-Players found to be using modified systems may be subject to penalties up to and including Disqualification.
+Competitors found to be using modified systems may be subject to penalties up to and including Disqualification.

 An active Nintendo Switch Online membership (paid) is required for participation in Video Game Championship Series events and the console must be able to connect to the internet via an Organizer-provided network.